Conducting Online Ethnographies during the COVID-19 Pandemic

 3. Semester projects must be appropriately scaled.

 The semester timeline can potentially conflict with the type of projects students would like to accomplish.
-As a result, projects must be scaled so that they can be completed within a reasonable and realistic timeframe.
+As a result, projects must be scaled so that they can be completed within a reasonable and realistic time frame.
 If, for any reason, IRB approval is not granted, students will need to modify their projects.
 For example, students may collect primary data that involves the observation of human subjects rather than direct interaction with them.
 Alternatively, students may collect ethnographic data from publicly available online sources.
-Either of these options could allow for students to fulfill the objectives for the course and execute meaningful qualitative research that does not violate IRB guidelines.
+Either of these options could enable students to fulfill the objectives for the course and execute meaningful qualitative research that does not violate IRB guidelines.